Semi-randomized block Kaczmarz methods with simple random sampling for large-scale linear systems: Numerical Results

-~~~~~~~~~~~~~~~$\tau_{p}=\left\{(p-1)N_{r}+1,(p-1)N_{r}+2,\cdots,m\right\}$, $N_{\tau_{p}}\leq N_{r}$\\ And the column partition of REABK algorithm is same as the row partition and $N_{c}$ is the number of column for each block.
-For the block algorithms (RBK,GRBK and REABK), a fixed row block size $N_{r}$ and a fixed column block size $N_{c}$ are used.
-For other algorithms that require prior partitioning, the row block size $N_{r}$ and column block size $N_{c}$ are set to be the same as the value of $k_{max}$ in algorithm 4 to ensure fairness.
+In the RBK, GRBK and REABK methods, a fixed row block size $N_{r}$ and a fixed column block size $N_{c}$ are needed.
+For the sake of fairness, the row block size $N_{r}$ and column block size $N_{c}$ are set to be the same as the value of $k_{max}$ initialized in Algorithm 4.
+That is,